andaru/notch/notch/docs/source/agent.rst

    ==================== ======= ================================================
    Environment variable Used by Description
    ==================== ======= ================================================
-   NOTCH_CONFIG         Server  The path to the configuration file
+   NOTCH_CONFIG         Agent   The path to the configuration file
                                 (default: None).
    NOTCH_AGENTS	        Client  A comma-separated list of agent host:port
                                 addresses. (default: None).